Sign Up For Our Latest Updates

-There are certainly no easy answers here because you are dealing with psychology and behavior that is not easy to change.
+There are certainly no easy answers here.
+You are dealing with psychology and behavior that is not easy to change.
 People buy and sell past returns not because they are stupid but because they are wired to do so.

 The only way to have a chance at closing the behavior gap, then, is through education, re-education, and more re-education:

 I hope so.
-I realize that efforts to educate will in the aggregate fall short (emotions trump education most of the time) and that many will therefore dismiss such efforts as an act of futility.
+I realize that efforts to educate will in the aggregate fall short (emotions trump education most of the time).
+Many will therefore dismiss such efforts as an act of futility.
 But that doesn’t mean we shouldn’t try.
-For protecting investors from themselves is not just the hardest thing in the business, it is also the most important thing.
+Protecting investors from themselves is not just the hardest thing in the business.
+It is also the most important thing.

 Which is why the story of Marketfield needed to be told.